Lukc/tartines-www/rules.md

 The [Council] *may* approve one’s request to become a member of Tartines.

 Upon doing so, the new member will be named **knight**, **squire** or **scribe**.
+The title is chosen by the Council.

+Knights are administrators or people who fight for Tartines or its events on a political or organisational level.

+Squires are masters of Technology and builder of Tartines’ infrastructure, hardware or other, new possessions.

+Scribes are guardians of Culture, Science and Health.

 ## Council